ava-labs/avalanche-docs/style-checker-notes.md

 ### Enforcing a Specific Spelling

-If you would like to enforce a specific product name such as `Avalanche-CLI` as opposed to `avalanche-cli` or `Avalanche CLI`, you create a new regular expression substitution pattern in either [.github/styles/custom/ProductCapitalization.yml](.github/styles/custom/ProductCapitalization.yml) or [.github/styles/custom/RejectForms.yml`](.github/styles/custom/RejectForms.yml).
+If you would like to enforce a specific product name such as `Avalanche-CLI` as opposed to `avalanche-cli` or `Avalanche-CLI`, you create a new regular expression substitution pattern in either [.github/styles/custom/ProductCapitalization.yml](.github/styles/custom/ProductCapitalization.yml) or [.github/styles/custom/RejectForms.yml`](.github/styles/custom/RejectForms.yml).